MarcusXavierr/anki-helper/README.md

 ![example workflow](https://github.com/MarcusXavierr/anki-helper/actions/workflows/go.yml/badge.svg)

 <br/>
-This application aims to allow the user to track the words he learns in a language, so that they can put these words in anki
+This application aims to enable users to track the new words they learn in a foreign language, so that they can add them to Anki for further practice and memorization.

+An example of usage is shown below:

 <img width="1049" alt="image" src="https://user-images.githubusercontent.com/59923581/219258940-86583cb9-6cc4-4cf0-af9e-b8e98472a540.png">